Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Proposed method

-Automatic data augmentation is essential to boost CNN's performance, but it inevitably generates ``hard'' samples for some candidates as shown in Fig.~\ref{fig:QualityAssessmentDataset}~(c), injecting noisy labels; therefore, to significantly enhance the robustness of our method, we compute entropy and diversity by selecting only a portion of the patches of each candidate according to the predictions by the current CNN.
+Automatic data augmentation is essential for boosting CNN performance, but it inevitably generates ``hard'' samples for some candidates, as shown in \figurename~\ref{fig:quality_assessment_dataset}(c), injecting noisy labels.
+Therefore, to significantly enhance the robustness of our method, we compute entropy and diversity by selecting only a portion of the patches of each candidate according to the predictions by the current CNN.